tailcallhq/tailcall/tests/execution/graphql-conformance-012.md

 skip: true
 ---

 # Test unions.

-Skipped because Tailcall does not send the whole query with the **fragments** to the remote server.
+TODO: Skipped because Tailcall does not send the whole query with the **fragments** to the remote server.

 ```graphql @config
 schema